-Application : Applied Explanation on : application of the practice Secretaries, namely Ms. Low Seow Wei and Ms. Yeow Sze Min, who are also members of a professional body.
+Application : Applied Application Explanation on application of the practice The Board is supported by qualified and competent Company Secretaries, namely Ms. Yeow Sze Min and Ms. Low Seow Wei, who are also members of a professional body.
 They are both qualified to act as Company Secretaries under Section 235(2) of the Companies Act 2016.
 They are members of the Malaysian Institute of Chartered Secretaries and Administrators.
-The company secretaries: Manage all the Board meetings by ensuring attendance Ensuring due processes and proceedings during Annual General Meeting ("AGM") Record and keep deliberations of meetings in minutes Communicate the outcome of meetings to relevant Management for follow-up actions Update the Board on decisions and recommendations Update and apprise the Board regularly on new regulations issued by the regulatory authorities Ensure the Board procedures comply with all other rules and regulations applicable to the Company Advise the Board of the Company's constitution, Board policies, best practices, codes and guidance Work closely with Management to ensure that there is timely and appropriate information flow within and to the Board and Board Committees Support the Board in fulfilling its fiduciary duties and oversight role in achieving good corporate governance Assist in induction programme of newly appointed Director Explanation for : departure Large companies are requi to complete the columns b red to complete the columns below.
-Non-large companies are encouraged elow.
+The company secretaries: - Manage all the Board meetings by ensuring attendance.
+Ensuring due processes and proceedings during Annual General Meeting ("AGM").
+Record and keep deliberations of meetings in minutes.
+Communicate the outcome of meetings to relevant Management for follow-up actions.
+Update the Board on decisions and recommendations.
+Update and apprise the Board regularly on new regulations issued by the regulatory authorities.
+Ensure the Board procedures comply with all other rules and regulations applicable to the Company.
+Advise the Board of the Company's Constitution, Board policies, best practices, codes and guidance.
+Work closely with Management to ensure that there is timely and appropriate information flow within and to the Board and Board Committees.
+Support the Board in fulfilling its fiduciary duties and oversight role in achieving good corporate governance.
+Assist in induction programme of newly appointed Director.
+Explanation for departure : Large companies are re to complete the colum uired to complete the columns below.
+Non-large companies are encouraged s below.
 Measure :